ausrinesv/nanopore-RNA-seq-analysis/README.md

-This is the workflow for analyzing direct Oxford Nanopore RNA sequencing data
+Workflow for analyzing direct Oxford Nanopore RNA sequencing data

 To run the workflow, the following directories should exist:
 - fast5: directory that contains raw FAST5 files